tenaciousRas/amarino-embed/README.txt

 ANNOUNCEMENT
 ------------
 Major refactoring to this project is coming!
 This project is originally a fork of the Amarino project, which itself is a wrapper around the Abraxas Bluetooth API for Android.
-After many hours of work and advanced usage it's morphed into a fully-embeddable Android service.
+After many hours of work and fairly serious usage it's morphed into a fully-embeddable Android service.

 Amarino is a tool intended for those just getting introduced to Arduino and embeddable programming.
 Unlike Amarino, this tool is built by and for Android developers - first and foremost.
 It is therefore intended for serious beginners, intermeditate, and advanced programmers in the Android and embedded development 'worlds'.